kwaledesign/Coding-Standards/css.md

 * Selectors must remain context free and un-coupled to HTML.
 Never use HTML elements within css selectors or cascading selectors for multiple components.

 #### Element
-An element is a content-dependant descendent of a component that performs a certain function and is represented by an additional class for a component.
+An element is a context-dependant descendent of an object that performs a certain function and is represented by an additional class for a component.
 Elements are denoted by the use of `__` (double underscores) i.e. `.component-name__element-name`.

 * Elements are context-dependant - they are only used within the context of their parent component.
 * Element name must be unique within the scope of its component and must have a unique name to be used within a css rule